-Abstract-We present results on a novel machine learning approach for learning auditory moods in natural environments [1].
+Thus we identified robust cry detection in noisy everyday environments as a key perceptual primitive for progress.
+We recently developed a novel machine learning approach for learning auditory moods in natural environments [1].
 Here, we apply the approach for problem of detecting crying episodes in preschool classrooms.
-The resulting system achieved levels of performance approaching that of human coders and also significantly outperformed previous approaches to this problem [2].
+The resulting system achieved levels of performance approaching that of human coders.
+We show that the proposed approach significantly outperformed previous approaches to this problem [2].
+We conclude by outlining a plan for incorporating cry detection as a perceptual primitive for robots that help engineer positive moods in preschool environments.

-I. Introduction
+I. INTRODUCTION